thetechcollective/gh-rotator/README.md

 The template flow is [rotate-config](./templates/caller/.github/workflows/rotator-config.yml)

-The conceptual ideas that each repo is an _individually releaseble component_  that works in a structure - as opposed to a mono-repo.
+The conceptual ideas that each repo is an _individually releasable component_  that works in a structure - as opposed to a mono-repo.

 Each component must define a trust-worthy _self-test_ which — if successful — defines a _potentially shippable_ state.
 Ideally this is when the commit hits main, so the test should happen as part of a delivery or pull request process.
 This should trigger the product config rotator to verify the shippableness (cool word eh?)

-In our template workflow we have shown how that can be done in a seperate workflow.
+In our template workflow we have shown how that can be done in a separate workflow.

-ANoter usefuyl flow is [create-prerelease](./templates/caller/.github/workflows/create-prerelease.yml) which will take a sha as parameter and make it as a prerelease (create a SemVer tag bumping _ptatch_ with an `rc` – release candidate suffic and markingit as a prerele4ase in GitHub).
+Another useful flow is [create-prerelease](./templates/caller/.github/workflows/create-prerelease.yml) which will take a sha as parameter and make it as a prerelease (create a SemVer tag bumping _patch_ with an `rc` – release candidate suffix and marking it as a prerelease in GitHub).

 >[!NOTE]
 >#### Generate PAT for the _caller_
 >By design, one workflow can not trigger another workflow based on the standard `secrets.GITHUB_TOKEN`.
 To solve this the step that triggers the workflow uses `secrets.ROTATOR_TOKEN`.
-You must create and installe this PAT – Personal Access Token.
+You must create and installer this PAT – Personal Access Token.
 Do the following:
 >1.
 In you GitHub Profile define a _finer grained_ PAT - Personal Access Token
->   - As _ressource owner_ select the organization that host the product-repo
+>   - As _resource owner_ select the organization that host the product-repo
 >   - The _access_ can be limited to the same repo
 >   - _grant_ read/write to `actions` and read to `contents`and `metadata`
 >2.
 Capture the TOKEN in you clipboard and go to each of the caller repos and under _settings_ define a repository action secret named `ROTATOR_TOKEN`